Jonnyauk/WP-CMS-Post-Control/readme.txt

 == Upgrade Notice ==

+= 2.940 =
+REQUIRES WordPress 3.6 or above, verified working with WordPress v4.5 - fixed bug with get_currentuserinfo() deprecated since WordPress version 4.5.

 = 2.931 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v4.4RC1 - important bug fix for post options.
+REQUIRES WordPress 3.6 or above, verified working with WordPress v4.4RC1 - important bug fix for post options.

 = 2.93 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v4.4RC1 - important bug fix for post options.
+REQUIRES WordPress 3.6 or above, verified working with WordPress v4.4RC1 - important bug fix for post options.

 = 2.92 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v4.2.x - important fixes for options handling bug.
+REQUIRES WordPress 3.6 or above, verified working with WordPress v4.2.x - important fixes for options handling bug.

 = 2.91 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.9x - introduces new trash control and fixes WordPress plugin update.
+REQUIRES WordPress 3.6 or above, verified working with WordPress v3.9x - introduces new trash control and fixes WordPress plugin update.

 = 2.9 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.9x - introduces new trash control!
+REQUIRES WordPress 3.6 or above, verified working with WordPress v3.9x - introduces new trash control!

 = 2.82 =
-REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.8x
+REQUIRES WordPress 3.6 or above, verified working with WordPress v3.8x

 = 2.81 =
-REQUIRES WORDPRESS 3.6 or above, IMPORTANT UPDATE FOR ALL USERS - fixes error on activation on some versions of PHP.
+REQUIRES WordPress 3.6 or above, IMPORTANT UPDATE FOR ALL USERS - fixes error on activation on some versions of PHP.

 = 2.8 =
-REQUIRES WORDPRESS 3.6 or above, new control for word count.
+REQUIRES WordPress 3.6 or above, new control for word count.

 = 2.7 =
-REQUIRES WORDPRESS 3.6 or above, fixes revisions controls.
+REQUIRES WordPress 3.6 or above, fixes revisions controls.

 = 2.6 =
-REQUIRES WORDPRESS 3.5 or above, new controls and small snag catches.
+REQUIRES WordPress 3.5 or above, new controls and small snag catches.

 = 2.5 =
-REQUIRES WORDPRESS 3.0 or above, optimised for WordPress 3.1 - Now supports new controls for custom post thumbnail/featured image, post format and slug in WordPress 3.1.
+REQUIRES WordPress 3.0 or above, optimised for WordPress 3.1 - Now supports new controls for custom post thumbnail/featured image, post format and slug in WordPress 3.1.

 = 2.4 =
-REQUIRES WORDPRESS 3.0 or above - please update for various fixes!
+REQUIRES WordPress 3.0 or above - please update for various fixes!

 = 2.3 =
-REQUIRES WORDPRESS 3.0 or above - please update to fix page controls bug!
+REQUIRES WordPress 3.0 or above - please update to fix page controls bug!

 = 2.22 =
 Please upgrade for full WordPress 3.0 compatibility and get the new feature of limiting post revisions!